arpitsdotnet/EFCoreExample/README.md

 app.Run();
 ```

+### Category Model
-2. Create your Model with getter and setter properties
+Create your Model with getter and setter properties

 ```
 public class Category